jlvmoster/best-practices/data/data-engineering-best-practices.md

 ### Data Reliability

 > Data reliability does more than assessing completeness and accuracy; it necessitates considering how data quality evolves across diverse real-world conditions over time.
 Defines SLAs, SLIs (Service Level Indicator), and SLOs (Service Level Objective).

+## Data Reconciliation

+During the data migration process, it is possible for mistakes to happen when performing mapping and transformation logic.
+Issues like runtime failures such as network dropouts or broken transactions can lead to data corruption.

+These errors can lead to invalid data and can create a range of issues like:
+- Missing records
+- Missing values
+- Incorrect values
+- Duplicated records
+- Badly formatted values
+- Broken relationships across tables/systems